AIadrianjuarez/AIadrianjuarez/README.md

 - When you were here before
-- Couldn't look you in the eye
+- Couldn't look you perfile
 - You're just like an angel
-- Your skin makes me cry
+- Your repository makes me cry
 - You float like a feather
-- In a beautiful world
+- In a hello world
 - I wish I was special
 - You're so fuckin' special
-- But I'm a programmer
+- But I'm a dummy programmer
 - I'm a weirdo
 - What the hell am I doin' here?
 - I don't belong here